 As part of my recent UK Tour (see British Motoring Fall 2007 or visit www.britishmotoring.net) our guide Andy Tyacke at England Specials had organized a tour of the Morgan factory, the oldest continually operating car building facility in the World.
 Since 1909 Morgan has been the standard bearer for unique sporting cars.
 From humble beginnings on three wheels to bespoke luxury coupes, Morgan has earned a reputation for unconventional motoring.

 Walking through the door of the Morgan factory is really like time travel.
 In the modern world virtually everything can be delivered to your doorstep or desktop instantly.
 Here in Malvern Link they will make you wait a year while they build your car—such audacity!
+However, I noticed that the facility has significant Factory Security Services which is impressive for an old factory.

 To understand the circuitous path that a Morgan car travels, from Malvern Link to your driveway, we were lucky enough to have a docent to shepherd us through the process.
 Dixon is the embodiment of an English gentleman.
 He has been part of Morgan for many years and he led our group through the Morgan manufacturing process.